amonks/jekyll-media/README.md

 ### yaml frontmatter

-Media embeds will show up in the order in which they're listed.
+media embeds will show up in the order in which they're listed here

     media:
       -